 - Could get very complex– The larger the project gets in terms of members, tasks and duration the more complex the chart it gets.
 Here good software can really help and remove the burden from the team and create the chart automatically.

 - The bar does not show effort– The bar in Gantt shows duration and not effort.
 There is a big difference between the two.
 A task may take a few days to complete not because of the hours of work needed to complete it but other factors like the person assigned the task can not work on it full time or other factors.
 Good Gantt chart software shows both duration and effort for each task.

 - Needs constant updates– True, to keep the Gantt relevant you need to update it every day.
-Here again software can alleviate this issue.
+Here again, the software can alleviate this issue.
 A collaborative project management software will allow all team members to enter their data in the system and the application updates the chart in real time.

 Software makes Gantt chart invaluable

 Advance software makes the chart interactive, easy to change using drag & drop and lets the user select the time scale they want to display the chart.
 It also lets the user display only tasks or sub-tasks too.

-For more detail about Gantt charts, read introduction to Gantt chart software I wrote a while back.
-It helps the novice users to get deep understanding of this wonderful tool’s capabilities.
+For more detail about Gantt charts, read the introduction to Gantt chart software I wrote a while back.
+It helps the novice users to get a deep understanding of this wonderful tool’s capabilities.
 Binfire has one of the best interactive Gantt charts in the market today.
 Any change done by a member is displayed in real time to all other members.
 The user can add dependencies, move a task or change its duration right from the chart.
 Try the Gantt and everything else Binfire offers for free.
 Click here for your free trial.